-- You would probably be office based.
+You would probably be office based.
 However, you might spend a lot of time visiting clients.

-- As an independent financial adviser you might work from home.
+As an independent financial adviser you might work from home.

-- You would work office hours, but to suit clients you might have to work some evenings and occasional weekends.
+You would work office hours, but to suit clients you might have to work some evenings and occasional weekends.

-- You would be in contact with a wide range of people, in person and by telephone, email and letter.
+You would be in contact with a wide range of people, in person and by telephone, email and letter.

-- There are several routes into this job and entrance requirements vary.
+There are several routes into this job and entrance requirements vary.

-- Many people enter after working as a customer service adviser, in a bank, building society or insurance company and gaining a qualification approved by the Financial Conduct Authority (FCA).
+Many people enter after working as a customer service adviser, in a bank, building society or insurance company and gaining a qualification approved by the Financial Conduct Authority (FCA).
 Most companies prefer applicants for this type of post to have 3 subjects at National 5 including English and Maths, or an equivalent qualification.

-- Some companies recruit trainees directly.
+Some companies recruit trainees directly.
 They would usually expect a good group of Highers and National 5 qualifications, including English and Maths.
 They would also prefer some previous experience in finance, sales or business related work.

-- You must take an FCA approved qualification before entering work as a financial adviser.
+You must take an FCA approved qualification before entering work as a financial adviser.

-- A driving licence is often required.
+A driving licence may be required.

 You could work for a firm of financial advisers or for banks, building societies or insurance companies throughout the UK.
 Opportunities are particularly good in financial centres such as London, Edinburgh, Glasgow, Cardiff and Manchester.